Aravali Retreat, Gurgaon

-Pathways World School, Aravali, a leading International School, is located in the centre of Aravali Retreat.
+Pathways World School an International School, is located in the development.
 The school opened in 2003.
-In 2014 it had a student body of 1100 students representing 40 countries.
+In 2014 it had a student body of 1,100 students representing 40 countries.

+The development has been the subject of numerous disputes regarding the legality of some structures built on the site.
+Local and national environmental agencies have embarked on numerous demolition drives to remove structures which have violated environmental laws.